 If you are going to travel around Australia, you’ve surely heard about the risks of crocodile attacks.
-These frightening and fascinating animals live in the Northern part of Australia in a warm and tropical climate.
+These frightening and fascinating animals live in the Northern part of Australia, which enjoys a warm and tropical climate.
 You can find crocs along the north coast between Broome (Western Australia) and Rockhampton (QLD) and up to 200km inland.
-Here’s an overview about crocodiles in Australia
+We tell you more about these creatures in this article.

 The different species of crocodiles in Australia